ConnieP01/CS100Project_Mancala/README.md

 >   * Every other class will have access to it.

  > ## Phase II
+ > We set up the Kanban board, and we planned out our sprint for 11/15-11/24.

  > In addition to completing the "Class Diagram" section below, you will need to
  > * Set up your GitHub project board as a Kanban board for the project.
 It should have columns that map roughly to
  >   * Backlog, TODO, In progress, In testing, Done